PhotographyReview.com REVIEW SHOP SHARE LEARN

 As photographers, our heads and hands are full of image ideas.
 We want our supports to “just work.”
 Fortunately, the folks at Manfrotto have their heads and hands full of ways to support cameras, lights, light modifiers, and just about anything else we might need to lock in place on location or in the studio.
 New design approaches such as the 458B Neotec with its surprisingly rapid open/close leg mechanism or the 190XPROB and its horizontal center column change the way we think about what a tripod can do.
 Gitzo’s Explorer GT2530EX and off-center ball head G1276M make recomposing for slight changes quick and easy.
 I look forward to working with these tools and I’ll report my impressions here in the near future.

-1. Scott Harper Says:
+• Scott Harper says:

 Great article.
 Just in time to convince me this is the one I need!

-Leave a Comment
+Leave a Reply